nextgis/docs_ngmobile/source/editing.rst

 .. _ngmobile_add_track:

-Adding line or polygon by tracking
+Adding line or polygon by walk
 ----------------------------------

-To add line or polygon by tracking to a vector layer press Main actions button, and then press a walking man icon (item 5 in  :numref:`ngmobile_common_action_menu_pic`).
-In an opened dialog select a layer you'd like to add a track to (only linestring/multilinestring and polygon/multipolygon layers will be displayed) (see :numref:`ngmobile_select_layer_dialog_pic`).
+To add line or polygon by walk to a vector layer press Main actions button, and then press a walking man icon (item 5 in  :numref:`ngmobile_common_action_menu_pic`).
+In an opened dialog select a layer you'd like to add a new feature to (only linestring/multilinestring and polygon/multipolygon layers will be displayed) (see :numref:`ngmobile_select_layer_dialog_pic`).

-Find more information about tracking in :ref:`ngmobile_edit_vector_tracks` section.
+Find more information about adding geometries in :ref:`ngmobile_edit_vector_tracks` section.

 .. note::
    You can add tracks to either Linestring/Multilinestring or Polygon/Multipolygon layers.